kubernetes-sigs/lws/keps/848-disaggregatedset-placement-policy/README.md

 **Risk**: `SliceSpread: Required` can leave a slice Pending when no domain free of this DisaggregatedSet's other slices is available (e.g. more slices than domains).

 **Mitigation**: Opt-in; `Preferred` degrades gracefully (best-effort isolation that never blocks).
-Document the relationship between slice count and available domains.

-**Risk**: Conflicting placement if a user also sets the LWS `exclusive-topology` annotation on a role, since that operates at a different (group) granularity.
+**Risk**: A role that also carries the LWS `exclusive-topology` annotation conflicts with `RoleColocation` at the same topology level.
+Group-exclusivity pins each group to its own domain, which cannot satisfy slice-level co-location, so the slice never schedules.

-**Mitigation**: Document that DisaggregatedSet placement supersedes per-role LWS exclusive placement for managed pods, and validate/reject combining them; see [Interaction With LWS Exclusive Placement](#interaction-with-lws-exclusive-placement).
+**Mitigation**: Admission validation will reject setting `RoleColocation` together with the annotation on a role.
+See [Interaction With LWS Exclusive Placement](#interaction-with-lws-exclusive-placement).

 ## Design Details